College of Engineering, Technology, and Architecture

 MS in Electrical and Computer Engineering

-The master of science in electrical and computer engineering program emphasizes research-oriented courses for you to gain new skills and knowledge to meet today's industry demands and advance your career.
+The Master of Science (MS) in electrical and computer engineering program emphasizes research-oriented courses for you to gain new skills and knowledge to meet today's industry demands and advance your career.

 About the Major

-The following courses and requirements are recommended for those pursuing the master of science in electrical and computer engineering program.
-See more in the course catalog.
+The following courses and requirements are recommended for those pursuing the Master of Science in electrical and computer engineering program.

 - ECE 615 | Graduate Thesis in Engineering

-- Electives (21 credits, see Course Catalog for more information)
+- Electives (see Course Catalog for more information)